Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Activate two configurations using gcloud configurations activate [NAME].
 Run gcloud config list to start the Compute Engine instances.
 - [ ] Activate two configurations using gcloud configurations activate [NAME].
 Run gcloud configurations list to start the Compute Engine instances.

+To manage multiple Google Cloud Platform (GCP) accounts and set different configurations for each, the appropriate steps involve creating and activating configurations.
+Here's the correct approach:

+### Correct Answer:
+**Create two configurations using `gcloud config configurations create [NAME]`.
+Run `gcloud config configurations activate [NAME]` to switch between accounts when running the commands to start the Compute Engine instances.**

+### Explanation:

+#### Why Option 1 is Correct:
+- **Creating Configurations:** Using `gcloud config configurations create [NAME]`, you can create separate configurations for each account.
+- **Activating Configurations:** The command `gcloud config configurations activate [NAME]` allows you to switch between these configurations, making it easy to manage and run commands in different accounts without having to reconfigure each time.
+- **Running Commands:** After activating the desired configuration, you can run the necessary commands to start Compute Engine instances in the respective accounts.

+### Why the Other Options Are Incorrect:

+2. **Create two configurations using gcloud config configurations create [NAME].
+Run gcloud configurations list to start the Compute Engine instances.**
+   - **Incorrect Usage:** `gcloud configurations list` is used to list all available configurations, not to start instances.
+It doesn't switch between configurations or start Compute Engine instances.

+3. **Activate two configurations using gcloud configurations activate [NAME].
+Run gcloud config list to start the Compute Engine instances.**
+   - **Incorrect Command:** `gcloud config list` lists the properties in the currently active configuration.
+It does not start Compute Engine instances or switch between configurations.

+4. **Activate two configurations using gcloud configurations activate [NAME].
+Run gcloud configurations list to start the Compute Engine instances.**
+   - **Incorrect Combination:** `gcloud configurations list` lists all available configurations but does not start Compute Engine instances.
+It also does not switch between configurations.

+### Conclusion:
+Option 1 correctly outlines the steps to create and switch between configurations for different GCP accounts using the `gcloud` command-line tool.
+This method allows you to manage multiple accounts efficiently and execute commands in the appropriate account context.

 **[⬆ Back to Top](#table-of-contents)**

 ### Every employee of your company has a Google account.
 Your operational team needs to manage a large number of instances on Compute Engine.
 Each member of this team needs only administrative access to the servers.
 Your security team wants to ensure that the deployment of credentials is operationally efficient and must be able to determine who accessed a given instance.
 What should you do?